Something every World traveller has to put on his Bucket List is a visit to Manhattan, New York. If only once.

 Not only on the attractions you visit and if you need a ticket to get in, but also on other aspects, like your personal safety, how to get around & at the end also on the best way to find a flight or the best hotel for you (if still necessary).

-TravelTips: As this is an extensive blog post, we recommend you to study the Index below.
-Besides the optional THINGS TO DO, there are loads of TravelTips (always printed in red).
+TravelTips: As this is an extensive blog post, we recommend you to study the Index/Table of Content above.
+Besides the optional THINGS TO DO, there are loads of TravelTips (printed in red).

 * At the end of this post I will give you some recommendations on getting a visa, flights, how to get to/from the airport, tips on how to find the Best Hotel & restaurant.

-- IMPORTANT MESSAGE TO READERS: Throughout this article you’ll find some affiliated links, provided by TravelPayOuts.
+- IMPORTANT: Throughout this article you’ll find some affiliated links, provided by TravelPayOuts.
 Links that may help you plan your next trip to New York.
-If you click on them & buy a ticket for a museum, book a tour or rent a bike a small percentage of your purchase will go to me (paid out by TravelPayOuts, without any extra cost to you).
+If you click on them & buy a ticket for a museum, book a tour or rent a bike a small percentage of your purchase will go to me (paid out by the platform, without any extra cost to you).

 - If you want to learn little bit more about me the blog writer, click on: Better call me Art.